 First published in Frogpond 23:3, Fall 2000, pages 30–33.
+This essay also appeared online in Haiku Reality 11:18, Spring 2014, where you can also read the Serbian translation.
 Many of these quotations are from Good Advice on Writing, compiled and edited by William Safire and Leonard Safir (New York: Simon & Schuster, 1992).
 These quotations also appear in On the Art of Writing Haiku.
 For more quotations on haiku, see also On Haiku.

 French impressionist Edgar Degas once said that “Painting is easy when you don’t know how, but very difficult when you do.”
 Perhaps the same could be said of haiku.